Subh-i-Azal: Takur uprising

-The Bābī community was engaged in several pitched military confrontations with the government from 1848 to 1851.
-Subh-i-Azal allied himself with a faction led by Azīm, and in 1852 coordinated a new militant uprising in Takur, Iran.
+The Bábí community was engaged in several pitched military confrontations with the government from 1848 to 1851.
+Subh-i-Azal allied himself with a faction led by Azim, and in 1852 coordinated a new militant uprising in Takur, Iran.
 This new upheaval was apparently timed to coincide with an attempt to assassinate Naser al-Din Shah, which was organized by Azīm.

-The uprising failed, and the botched assassination attempt resulted in the entire Bābī community being blamed and severely punished by the government.
-Many thousand Bābīs were killed.
+The uprising failed, and the botched assassination attempt resulted in the entire Bábí community being blamed and severely punished by the government.
+Many thousand Bábís were killed.
 Subh-i-Azal took up a disguise to escape Iran and joined a cohort of exiles in Baghdad.

-After Azīm's death in 1852, Subh-i-Azal became the clear head of the remaining militant faction of the Bābīs, which remained wedded to a vision of radical political activism; representing what Amanat describes as a preoccupation with, "the Shi'ite vision of a utopian political order under the aegis of the Imam of the age".
+After Azim's death in 1852, Subh-i-Azal became the clear head of the remaining militant faction of the Bábís, which remained wedded to a vision of radical political activism; representing what Amanat describes as a preoccupation with, "the Shi'ite vision of a utopian political order under the aegis of the Imam of the age".
+This militant orientation, including association with the faction involved in the attempted assassination of Naser al-Din Shah, later became one of the major points of contrast between Subh-i-Azal and Baháʼu'lláh, whose writings in Baghdad emphasized moral reform, persuasion, and the avoidance of violence or armed struggle.

 Baghdad

-In Baghdad, Subh-i-Azal kept his whereabouts secret and lived secluded from the Bābī community, keeping in contact through agents termed "witnesses of the Bayān".
-According to the Bahāʼī historian, Sayyid Mahdī Dahajī, Subh-i-Azal appointed seven people to this role.
-Dahajī gives the names of three of them: Sayyid Muhammad Isfahānī, Mullā Muhammad Ja'far Narāqī, and his brother Mullā Muhammad Taqī.
-According to Shoghi Effendi, there were 18 witnesses overall.
-Bahā’u’llāh served as Subh-i-Azal's chief promoter and defender, expressed servitude to Subh-i-Azal, and even accused other people of exaggerating his position; this has led to him acquiring the position of leading intermediary between Subh-i-Azal and the Bābīs.
-This in accordance with the letter of the Bāb mentioned in the previous section, where he is commanded to protect Subh-i-Azal.
-Bahā’u’llāh encouraged the distribution of Subh-i-Azal's most important work from that era, Kitab-i-Nur.
+In Baghdad, Subh-i-Azal kept his whereabouts secret and lived secluded from the Bábí community, maintaining contact through agents termed "witnesses of the Bayān".
+According to the Baháʼí historian Sayyid Mahdī Dahajī, Subh-i-Azal appointed seven people to this role; Dahajī names three of them as Sayyid Muhammad Isfahānī, Mullā Muhammad Ja'far Narāqī, and his brother Mullā Muhammad Taqī.
+Shoghi Effendi gives the total number of witnesses as eighteen.
+Baháʼu'lláh acted as Subh-i-Azal's principal supporter and defender, publicly acknowledged his authority, and criticized those who, in his view, exaggerated Subh-i-Azal's station.
+This role made Baháʼu'lláh the leading intermediary between Subh-i-Azal and many Bábís, consistent with the Báb's instruction that he protect Subh-i-Azal.
+Baháʼu'lláh also encouraged the circulation of Subh-i-Azal's major Baghdad-period work, Kitab-i-Nur.

-The Bābī community in Iran remained fragmented and broken after the pogrom of 1852–3, and new leadership claims developed.
-The most significant challenger to Subh-i-Azal was Mirza Asad Allah Khu'i, known by the title Dayyān, who made a claim to be He whom God shall make manifest.
-Azal wrote a lengthy refutation of Dayyān titled Mustayqiz, in which cites Dayyān saying: "the heavens of the Bayān have been rolled up; regard not its verses also, and regard not its words also."
-According to Mustayqiz, Dayyān claimed the ability to raise the dead, and challenged Subh-i-Azal to do the same, maintaining that the latter won't be able to do so.
-The refutation contains passages implying that he wanted both Dayyān and his follower Mīrzā Ibrahīm put to death.
-Dayyān was killed in Baghdad by Mirza Muhammad Mazandarani in 1856.
-According to Bahāʼu'llāh, the murder was at the order of Subh-i-Azal.